AdaCore/training_material/courses/ada_essentials/070_subprograms/03-parameters.rst

 .. note::

-  :ada:`out` parameters are treated as uninitialized, regardless of the value passed in
+  :ada:`out` parameters use only default initializations for the type

+  They do **not** read passed-in data

 ------------------------------
 Parameter Passing Mechanisms